Azure-Samples/ms-identity-javascript-angular-tutorial/6-Multitenancy/1-call-api-mt/README-incremental.md

  1. [Community Help and Support](#community-help-and-support)
  1. [Contributing](#contributing)

-This sample demonstrates how to develop a multi-tenant, cross-platform application suite comprising of an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with Azure Active Directory (Azure AD).
+This sample demonstrates how to develop a multi-tenant, cross-platform application suite comprising of an Angular single-page application (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with Azure Active Directory (Azure AD).
 Due to the topology of this application suite (*multi-tier*, *multi-tenant*), additional steps are needed for making the apps available to users in other tenants.

 When it comes to integrate Azure AD authentication in their apps, developers can choose to configure their app to be either **single-tenant** or **multi-tenant** while registering their app in the [Azure portal](https://portal.azure.com).